 Businesses that leverage fixed subscription pricing models include Salesforce, Netsuite, Workday, and Adobe.

-Consumption pricing has become more popular in recent years, as businesses have looked for ways to add and create value through their pricing model.
+Consumption pricing has become more popular in recent years, as businesses have looked for ways to directly tie value added to pricing.

 There are two ways vendors can drive growth with a consumption pricing model.
 One is to add new customers (as with fixed subscription models), the other is to expand within their existing customers by encouraging them to use the product more.